premdub/pssp_enhancements_/README.md

 # pssp_enhancements
 HHA504_assignment_9

 CRUD PssP Enhancements

 Further enhancements to the 'Patient Self Service Portal' with customization of the landing, login, registration, and account pages.

 Changes Include:

-Customized landing page that includes new logo customized login and registration pages matching the landing page design New user: 'Provider' with own registration page and patient editing capabilities New redesigned account page that includes the ability to edit and delete the username and email Account page added to heading tab
+Customized landing page
+customized login and registration pages matching the landing page New user: 'Provider' with own registration page and patient editing capabilities New redesigned account page that includes the ability to edit and delete the username and email Account page added to heading tab